 Visitors who are nationals of British, Australian, Canadian, USA and other EU Countries require valid passports with at least 2 blank pages and a tourist visa valid for 30 days.
 Visas will be issued on arrival for a fee of USD 30 cash.
 There are no money exchange or ATM facilities at the airport.

 The currency of Timor-Leste is the US Dollar.
 USD notes produced prior to 2006 are not accepted.
-Credit cards are accepted at most hotels however restaurants do not allow you to run a tab therefore taking USD cash is recommended.
+Credit cards are not widely accepted.
+As of October 2018, VISA is the only card that can be accepted at EFTPOS and ATM facilities if available.
+We strongly recommend taking USD cash for your meals and incidentals.